How to Write a Follow-up Email (That People Actually Respond To)

 Avoid the Monday Purge

-Most professionals start their week by organizing their tasks and sorting through the emails they received while they were away.
-They’ll often delete anything that appears to be unimportant or unsolicited, so you should avoid sending them emails on Saturdays, Sundays, or Monday mornings.
+Most professionals start their week by organizing their tasks and sorting through the emails they receive while away.
+They’ll often delete anything that appears unimportant or unsolicited, so you should avoid sending them emails on Saturdays, Sundays, or Monday mornings.

 Avoid sending follow-up emails on Fridays